 - “The early bird gets the first worm, but the wisest bird gets the fastest one.”― Matshona Dhliwayo

-What does Smart Work mean?
+What Does Smart Work Mean?

 Way back in the 1930s, Allen F. Morgenstern said, “Work smarter, not harder”.
 However, the discussion on hard work vs smart work arose even more, when Gordon B. Hinckley said, “ Without hard work, nothing grows but weed.”
 So, which one to choose?
-Hard workers are people who are goal-focused and study in-depth, without realising the limitation of time.
-Their rigorous concentration often misleads them as they do not realise how dynamic the circumstances can be.
+Hard workers are people who are goal-focused and study in-depth, without realizing the limitation of time.
+Their rigorous concentration often misleads them as they do not realize how dynamic the circumstances can be.
 Here is exactly where smart work comes into play.
-Sharply using your brain and by administring your analytical reasoning skills you can achieve your target in comparatively lesser time with minimal usage of resources and energy consumption.
+Sharply using your brain and by administering your analytical reasoning skills you can achieve your target in comparatively lesser time with minimal usage of resources and energy consumption.

-“I choose a lazy person to do a hard job because a lazy person will find an easy way to do it.”- Bill Gates
+“I choose a lazy person to do a hard job because a lazy person will find an easy way to do it.”-Bill Gates

 Elements of Smart Work